Cosmic Duets I. High-spatial resolution spectroscopy of dual and lensed AGN with MUSE-NFM: Results

 \section{Results}

 Table~\ref{tab:targets} summarizes the classifications obtained for the observed systems.
-Applying the cross-correlation method described in Sect.~\ref{sec:analysis}, we identify 6 systems as dual AGN, 10 as doubly-lensed AGN candidates, 3 as quadruply-lensed systems, and 11 AGN+star.
+The cross-correlation analysis described in Sect.~\ref{sec:analysis} was used as a quantitative diagnostic to assess spectral similarity between components, particularly for identifying lensed AGN candidates.
+However, the final classification of each system as dual AGN, lensed AGN, or AGN+star projection is based on a combination of spectral, kinematic, and morphological criteria, including emission-line profiles and ratios, velocity offsets, flux ratios, and the presence of lensing features in the datacube.
+Applying this multicriteria approach, we identified six systems as dual AGN, ten as doubly lensed AGN candidates, three as quadruply lensed systems, and 11 AGN+star.
 In the following, we describe the observed systems in detail, highlighting their spectral properties and the procedures adopted for their final classification.